Personal profile

 Alan's research focuses on how the human body tolerates or adapts to physiological extremes.
 This can have a number of applications such as the use of altitude training for elite athletes, to hypoxic exposure as a means of weight loss, the use of exercise for rehabilitation of critically ill, through to repeated extreme heat exposure potentially causing cellular damage in Fire Instructors.
 The work of our Environmental Extremes Research Group can be found here.

-Alan is currently working on a number of projects with UK and international firefighters on reducing the health impact of severe thermal and contaminant exposure.
+Alan has previously worked on a number of projects with UK and international firefighters on reducing the health impact of severe thermal and contaminant exposure.
 Information on the current and past projects can be found here.

-Since March 2020, Alan has been working on a COVID19 recovery time course and rehabilitation project with hospitals around the South East of England.
-This project aims to explore the time course of cardiopulmonary and functional capacity improvement in previously critically ill patients.
+During 2020/21 Alan worked on a COVID19 recovery time course and rehabilitation project with hospitals around the South East of England.
+This project explored the time course of cardiopulmonary and functional capacity improvement in previously critically ill patients.

 Supervisory Interests